This overedge foot tutorial is written by Linda from Sewing Bee Fabrics, online stockists of haberdashery, fabrics and sewing accessories.

 Most sewing machines have at least a couple of stitches designed to sew over the edges of fabric.
 As a general rule, those stitches that move only forward are better for light-medium weight fabrics, whereas those that move back and forwards are better suited to medium – heavy weight fabrics.
 You might want to experiment to see what works best with your machine.

 The overcast foot works by having a bar in the centre which wraps the thread around the edge of the fabric as you stitch, whilst preventing the fabric from curling.
+This protects the raw edge of the fabric to stop it from fraying or unravelling.

 Sewing a rolled hem with an overedge foot